Bath Community

 The Bath Community Forestry Committee is the non-profit arm of the City of Bath's Forestry Division dedicated to the protection, expansion, and preservation of the forestry resources and green-spaces found within the City of Bath.

-All meetings are held at 4 Sheridan Rd., 2nd floor, at 6:00 p.m. on the first Monday of the month, unless otherwise designated.
+All meetings are held at the Parks and Recreationg Building, 4 Sheridan Rd., at 5:30 p.m. on the second Monday of the month, unless otherwise designated.

 LATEST NEWS